messeili/reading-notes-102/README.md

 simply add on star just before and after a word or sentence

 ## Making list
-### unorderd list
+### unordered list
-simbly add star before each item like this
+simply add star before each item like this
 * first item
 * second item

 ### ordered list
-simbly add number 1. before each item like this
+simply add number 1. before each item like this
 1. first item
 1. second item